LMI Dashboard

 Skills assessmentEvaluation of individual or collective skills to match job requirements and training needs.

-Skills gapOccurs when there are jobs available in a particular firm or region, but there is a mismatch
+Skills gapOccurs when there are jobs available in a particular firm or region, but there is a mismatch between the skills required for those jobs and the skills available in the given firm or region.

 Structural unemploymentUnemployment due to a mismatch between the skills or location of the labour force and the skills or location required by employers.